FlavScents AInsights Entry for Ethyl Acetoacetate (CAS: 141-97-9)

 6. Regulatory Status (Regional Overview)

-Ethyl acetoacetate is generally recognized as safe (GRAS) by FEMA for flavor use in the United States.
+In the United States, ethyl acetoacetate is recognized as GRAS (Generally Recognized As Safe) by FEMA for flavor use.
 In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
-Post-Brexit, the United Kingdom aligns with EU regulations.
-In Asia, countries like Japan and China have specific guidelines for its use in flavors and fragrances, while in Latin America, regulations may vary, with Brazil and MERCOSUR having their own standards.
-Explicit approvals and harmonized assumptions are common, but formulators should verify country-specific regulations.
+The United Kingdom follows similar regulations post-Brexit.
+In Asia, countries like Japan and China have specific guidelines for its use in flavors and fragrances, while ASEAN countries generally align with international standards.
+In Latin America, regulatory frameworks such as those in Brazil and MERCOSUR also recognize its use, with specific concentration limits.

 Citation hooks: FEMA; EFSA; national authority publications